elitau/chauffeur/README.md

  - write your config/schedule.rb
  - on deployment with capistrano the jobs will be pushed (async) to jenkins over its API

+### TODOs
+ - read schedule.rb
+ - convert schedule.rb task to jenkins config files
+ - push jenkins config files to a jenkins server
+ - setup a Vagrant VM with jenkins to test pushes
+ -

 ### License